nagasudhirpulla/taming_python/blog/skills/syslog_server_python.md

 logger.warning("Sample warning message")

 ```
 * By running the above script, syslogs can be sent to a syslog server.
-In this example, two logs of levels `INFO` and `WARNING` are sent to a Syslog server at hostname
+In this example, two logs of levels `INFO` and `WARNING` are sent to a Syslog server listening over UDP 514 port with hostname '127.0.0.1' (localhost)

 ## Syslog server setup in Ubuntu or Debian based systems
 * rsyslog server is a robust production-ready opensource syslog server in ubuntu that can store logs in log files